paladin-t/crft/docs/manual.md

 **Class `Minimap`**

+This class controls the behaviour of the top-right minimap in-scene.

 * **static** `visible`: gets whether the minimap overlay is visible
 * **static** `visible = (value)`: sets whether the minimap overlay is visible